phanclan/hc_demos-jupyter/README.md

 ## Call to Action

-Take a look and see if you can setup and successfully run one of these demos on your system Give us feedback on your experience and things you would like to see If you can, contribute back some notebooks or even support us in making them a little more standardized.
+* Setup and successfully run one of these demos on your system.
+* Give us feedback on your experience and things you would like to see.
+* Contribute back some notebooks and support us in making them a little more standardized.